Uxbridge F.C.: Restart

+Post-war years

-After the war the club rejoined the London League in the 1945–46 season.
+After the Second World War the club joined the London League Western Division in the 1945–46 season, finishing runners-up to Edgware Town.
 Uxbridge returned to the R.A.F.
 Uxbridge stadium after six years on 11 May 1946 with a 3–0 win in a friendly game against Twickenham.
 In the 1946–47 season the club joined the Corinthian League, opening with a 2–1 defeat at home against Eastbourne on 31 August 1946.
 However issues with the lease of their home ground had arisen.
-At the club's annual meeting on 23 July 1947, President of the club Mr W.S.Try reported that owing to preparations for the 1948 Olympic Games, the R.A.F. stadium would not be always available in the future and next season they would have to pay an increased price for each match there.
-A new home for Uxbridge was needed and on 17 September 1947 a large house called "Honeycroft" with 4.5 acres of land in Cleveland Road, Cowley (today part of Brunel University) was bought at auction on behalf of the club for £5,800 by Mr Try.
+At the club's annual meeting on 23 July 1947, President of the club Mr W.S.Try reported that owing to preparations for the 1948 Olympic Games, the RAF stadium would not be always available in the future and next season they would have to pay an increased price for each match there.
+A new home for Uxbridge was needed and on 17 September 1947 a large house called "Honeycroft" with 4.5 acres of land in Cleveland Road, Cowley was bought at auction on behalf of the club for £5,800 by Mr Try.
 The new ground was named after the house, which became the club's main facility.
 The first home game at Honeycroft was against Yiewsley in the F.A Cup on 4 September 1948 which resulted in a 1–1 draw after extra time.

-The 1959–60 season was a particularly successful season with the club being champions of the Corinthian League.
-The club remained in the Corinthian league, until the end of the 1962–63 season, when as a result of a restructuring of Non-league football the league was disbanded, and were placed in Division one of the Athenian League.
+Uxbridge would end their first season at Honeycroft as Corinthian League 1948–49 runners-up to Walton & Hersham.